-We were using three horizontal drilling rigs as of June 30, 2013.
-Due to the success of our horizontal drilling program to date, we expect to add a fourth horizontal drilling rig during 2013 which will enable us to drill and complete more wells than we originally contemplated for our 2013 drilling program.
+We were using two horizontal drilling rigs as of March 31, 2013.
+Due to the success of our horizontal drilling program to date, we expect to add two additional horizontal drilling rigs during 2013 which will enable us to drill and complete more wells than we originally contemplated for our 2013 drilling program.
 As a result of our expected increase in our horizontal drilling activity, and assuming the additional wells we complete produce at rates similar to those of our existing wells, we currently anticipate that our full-year 2013 production will be at or above the high end of our previously announced production guidance, with expected production increases weighted towards the second half of 2013.
 Our ability to achieve our production guidance is forward-looking and subject to numerous assumptions and risks.
-See "Risk Factors-Drilling for and producing oil and natural gas are high-risk activities with many uncertainties that may result in a total loss of investment and adversely affect our business, financial condition or results of operations" on page 28 of this prospectus.
+See "Risk Factors-Drilling for and producing oil and natural gas are high-risk activities with many uncertainties that may result in a total loss of investment and adversely affect our business, financial condition or results of operations" on page 32 of this prospectus.